 - Fifth: Fly it!
-Do this anytime during your assigned flight window, your choice - Stand by your pad, hold up numbered "paddle" when ready to fly - Verify your altimeter is still beeping "flight ready" signal just before countdown starts - Once Range Safety Officer designates your pad for next launch, step behind the banners and wait - wave to the crowd! - People at adjacent pads (four in each direction) must step back when a pad is being flown - 30-foot standoff - If no flight by the end of "window," you're out - If your paddle is up by then and delay is ours, you can still fly
+Do this anytime during your assigned flight window, your choice - Stand by your pad, hold up numbered "paddle" when ready to fly - Once Range Safety Officer designates your pad for next launch, step behind the banners and wait - wave to the crowd! - People at adjacent pads (four in each direction) must step back when a pad is being flown - 30-foot standoff - If no flight by the end of "window," you're out - If your paddle is up by then and delay is ours, you can still fly

-- Sixth: return all parts of the rocket by 1:00 PM - Take both sections to RETURNS before you leave the flying field, even if your flight is a "DQ" - Leave egg & altimeter in rocket, remove when told - Sign your flight card once your score is recorded - If your rocket is on a power line or in a tree LEAVE IT and come to checkin to get an NAR "returns judge" - Re-flight if rocket is seen but is not safely reachable due to being in a tree (or on a power line)
+- Sixth: Return the rocket by 1:00 PM - Take rocket to RETURNS before you leave the flying field, even if your flight is a "DQ" - Leave egg & altimeter in rocket, remove when told - You "own" the egg until you remove it from the rocket and place it in the NAR returns official's hand - Sign your flight card once your score is recorded - If your rocket is on a power line or in a tree LEAVE IT and come to checkin to get an NAR "returns judge" - Re-flight if rocket is seen but is not safely reachable due to being in a tree (or on a power line)

-- 42 teams from first flights will fly a 2nd flight in two "fly-off" rounds: top team from each 1st round plus next 37 best - Top 40 places awarded based on sum of 2 flight scores - Remaining 60 places awarded based on 1st flight scores - 1st through 24th place from first round are in Fly-off Round 6 on Goddard Range; 25th-42nd in Fly-off Round 7 on Stine Range - Remember that the goals for 2nd flight are different! - Top 42 teams posted on scoreboard and jumbotron by 1:15 PM - Check in for first round opens as soon as these teams announced - Flight windows open starting 2:15 PM, returns close at 4:30 - Can keep original egg (preferred) or get new one but you must go through egg issue again in either case
+- 24 teams from first flights will fly a 2nd flight in a "fly-off" round: top team from each 1st round plus next 19 best - Top 24 places awarded based on sum of 2 flight scores - Remaining 76 places awarded based on 1st flight scores - 1st through 24th place from first round are in Fly-off Round 6 on Goddard Range - Remember that the altitude goal for 2nd flight is different! - Top 24 teams posted on scoreboard and jumbotron by 1:00 PM - Check in opens as soon as these teams announced - Flight windows open starting 2:00 PM, returns close at 3:00 - Can keep original egg (preferred) or get new one but you must go through egg issue again in either case